proycon/flat/docs/user_guide.rst

 After logging in, you will see an index of all your documents, organised into folders and possibly subfolders.
 By default, there will be one folder corresponding to your username.
 This is your personal workspace.

+You can select a file to load it into the tool, this will usually present you the annotation editor.

 You may also see directories of others if the administrators have given you explicit rights to do so.